 - What Action - Defines what action needs to be taken - Resume, Suspend or Terminate.
 You need to be cautious about enabling it since some of the actions performed by the system cannot be undone

-When you select the action as "Terminate", you will notice the "Archive message(s) content & context associated before Terminate" checkbox.
-Selecting the checkbox will automatically back up the service instance details to a folder and then terminate the instance.
-See the below "Archive and Terminate Suspended Service Instances" section to configure the archive location
+When you select the action as "Terminate", you will notice the toggle option for "Archive message(s) content & context associated before Terminate" .
+Enabling the toggle will automatically archive the service instance details to a folder before terminating.

 - Number of Retries - Click the numeric value to set the number of retries the process monitoring service should attempt

 - Warning Threshold - Select the value from the drop-down on when you want to be notified when there is a warning.
 The first drop-down is to select the Operator (> or =) and the second operator is to select the warning value.
 For e.g., When the number of service instances is> 10, throw a warning